 Late registration.
+A \$35 administrative fee will be assessed on registration payments received after fee payment deadline but processed before the class enrollment purge.
 A \$50 fee is assessed on registrations processed on or after the first day of each session.
-A \$35 administrative fee will be assessed on registration payments received after fee payment deadline but processed before the class enrollment purge.

 On-campus housing.
-In 2003-2004, the cost of ASU West on-campus housing was \$3,550 for double and \$4,450 for single bedroom occupancy for the academic year.
-For more information call Residential Life at (602) 543-2272 or visit www.west.asu.edu/lascasas.
+In 2004-2005, the cost of on-campus housing at the West campus was \$3,555 for double and \$4,455 for single bedroom occupancy for the academic year.
+For more information, call Las Casas at (602) 543-2272 or visit www.west.asu.edu/lascasas.